 Two serial port cables mounted on a card-edge bracket are provided with the system board.
 Connect one serial port cable to connector J4 for COM I primary serial port and the other serial port cable to connector J5 for the COM 2 secondary serial port.
 Make sure the colored stripes on the ribbon cables are aligned with pins I of connectors J4 and J5.
-Mount th connectors J4 and J5.
-Mount the cardedge bracket to the system chassis.
+Mount the card-edge bracket to the system chassis.